 The protection is given to a third-country national or a stateless person who does not qualify as a refugee but there are substantial grounds for believing that the person concerned, if returned to their country of origin, or in the case of a stateless person to their country of former habitual residence, would face a real risk of suffering serious harm as defined in Art.
 15 of Directive 2011/95/EU (Recast Qualification Directive) and to whom Art.
 17(1) and (2) of this Directive do not apply, and is unable or, owing to such risk, unwilling to avail themselves of the protection of that country.

 (To know more, please check the website of European Commission)

 How to begin the process:

-In order to apply for asylum in France, you must first of all report to a first reception center (SPADA or PADA) within 90 days of your arrival in the French territory.
-You should not go directly to the prefecture or to the OFPRA (French office for the protection of refugees and stateless persons).
+In order to apply for asylum in France, you must first report to a reception center (SPADA or PADA) within 90 days of arrival in the French territory.
+You should not go directly to the Prefecture or to the OFPRA (French office for the protection of refugees and stateless persons).

 Note: In the Paris metropolitan region (Ile-de-France), a new system was put into place in May 2018 to get an appointment at the Spada.
 You first have to call the telephone number 01 42 500 900 managed by the OFII (French office for immigration and integration).
 The OFII agent will ask you questions about your date of entry into France, your civil status, the civil status of your family accompanying you, your state of health, etc. They will then send you a text message to the phone number that you give them, confirming the date and time of your SPADA appointment.

-On the day of the appointment, if it appears that your asylum application is likely to be the responsibility of another European state, the so-called “Dublin III” procedure will be implemented.
+On the day of the appointment, if it appears that your asylum application is likely be the responsibility of another European state, the so-called “DUBLIN III” procedure will be implemented.
 (If it is your case, look at the bottom of the page for more details.)